Tuneful, graceful and simply, huge, the amazing humpback whales are the virtuosos of the deep.

 What do humpback whales look like?

-Humpback whales are massive.
-Males are about 14 metres long and females even longer at 16 metres.
+Humpback whales are massive, growing up to 17 metres in length.
 Their huge, dark bodies are flanked by enormous pectoral flippers growing up to around a third of their body length.
 Fantastic tools, they use their highly-manoeuvrable flippers for hunting by slapping the water and for swimming and even possibly regulating their body temperature.
 Equipped with a giant tail, this is their identifying feature.
 When they ‘fluke-up’ and dive, researchers can identify individual humpback whales by the markings on the underside of their tails.
 Moving to their heads and humpback whales are covered in funny knobbles.
 Unlike Auntie Mildred and more like Sooty the cat, these knobbles or bumps are called tubercles, and contain a single hair acting like a cat’s whiskers.
 Providing a sensory tool, these hairs feed back information about the whales’ surroundings.

 What’s life like for a humpback whale?